-Enchanted by the sound of the player, Vamvakaris vowed that if he did not learn to play the instrument in six months’ time, he would cut his own hand off with the tools of his trade.
+Enchanted by the sound, Vamvakaris vowed that if he did not learn to play the instrument in six months’ time, he would cut his own hand off with the tools of his trade.

 The musician’s brutal dedication paid off, as he became a virtuoso of the instrument, and quickly began not only playing other people’s songs but also writing his own in the seedy hash dens around Piraeus.

 After making a name for himself on the Rebetiko scene, Vamvakaris formed a band including other Rebetiko musicians and began performing in more reputable venues across Athens.

 At the insistence of recording executives, Markos, who previously only wrote, composed, and played bouzouki, began to sing his own songs as well.

 His iconic, raspy voice, which captured the emotions of his songs so well, defined the genre of the time and inspired countless Greek singers.

 Vamvakaris found success as a solo performer, but the entire genre faced a period of difficult years during the Nazi Occupation of Greece, when Rebetiko music and the culture surrounding it was banned.